brahseal/hackeybot/README.md

     !joke - posts a random joke from /r/Jokes
     !motivation - posts a motivation image from /r/GetMotivated
     !quote - posts a random quote from /r/quotes
-    !countdown - posts the coutndown for leafs 2017 preseason
+    !countdown - posts the countdown for leafs 2017 preseason

 **Whats to come:**